Exclusive: Obscure Indian cyber firm spied on politicians, investors worldwide

 Bart Santos of San Diego-based Bulldog Investigations was one of a dozen private detectives in the United States and Europe who told Reuters they had received unsolicited advertisements for hacking services out of India - including one from a person who described himself as a former BellTroX employee.
 The pitch offered to carry out “data penetration” and “email penetration.”

 Santos said he ignored those overtures, but could understand why some people didn’t.
+“The Indian guys have a reputation for customer service,” he said.

 Additional reporting by Alasdair Pal in NEW DELHI and Ryan McNeill in LONDON; Editing by Jonathan Weber, Chris Sanders and Edward Tobin